seemoreglass/collaborative_bibliotherapy_quotation_series/README.md

 # collaborative_bibliotherapy_quotation_series
 I practice bibliotherapy daily.
 You should too.
 O.o

+“Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.” ― Lao Tzu

+“A certain something, he felt, had managed to work its way in through a tiny opening and was trying to fill a blank space inside him.
+The void was not one that she had made.
+It had always been there inside him.
+She had merely managed to shine a special light on it.” - Haruki Murakami

+“Have you ever been in love?
+Horrible isn't it?
+It makes you so vulnerable.
+It opens your chest and it opens up your heart and it means that someone can get inside you and mess you up.” - Neil Gaiman

 “The words you speak become the house you live in.”  – Hafiz

 "We need people in our lives with whom we can be as open as possible.
 To have real conversations with people may seem like such a simple, obvious suggestion, but it involves courage and risk."- Thomas Moore